 Seattle University’s School of Theology and Ministry believes that a pastoral approach is holistic, contextual, and empowering.
 The MAPRT program embodies a spiritually-integrated model of couples and family therapy, integrating ethical, clinical services with spirituality.
 Our graduates obtain clinical skills necessary to utilize clients' own faith and belief practices, incorporating at the clients’ request relevant spiritual reflections, rituals, and discussions into the clinical practice in order to help clients live healthier and more fulfilling lives.
 Additionally, students are able to reflect on and deepen their own spiritual practices while in the program.
 Many of the clinical classes explore self-of-the-therapist dynamics.
 Students are given ample opportunity to enliven their own sense of faith and spiritual practice in both theological and clinical classes as well as through programs and events within the school and larger university community.Unlike dual degree programs, our program intentionally integrates spirituality and best-practice clinical services.
 Students synthesize knowledge of clinical therapy competencies with how clients’ faith traditions inform their functioning and relationships.
 Throughout the program, students are required to demonstrate practical skills in this spiritually-infused model.
 For example, in STMC 5720's course "Assessment and Diagnosis," students learn the tools of spiritual assessment to accompany their clinical assessment skills.
 In the couples therapy course (SMTC 5530), students present on various faith traditions in order to consider how beliefs influence relationships.
 The final two supervision courses in the clinical sequence (STMC 5590 and STMC 5600: Clinical Integration I & II) are dedicated to the formation of students’ spiritually-integrated, therapeutic identity.
 For additional curricular information, please speak with an academic advisor.

 The six-quarter clinical sequence provides students with experience and training as a couples and family therapist.
 At the site, students carry a supervised caseload of 14-18 clinical hours per week.
 The student and licensed supervisor meet for one hour weekly to conceptualize cases and develop treatment strategies.
 In addition to the onsite experience, students participate in weekly three-hour faculty-led group supervision.
 In order to demonstrate clinical readiness, students are required to pass prerequisite classes and must receive passing grades on their clinical skills’ rubrics.
 Required clinical orientations provide instruction and resources regarding site placement and clinical expectations (handbook provided).
+While some of our course offerings are during evenings and weekends, students will need to be available for classes and clinical work during some daytime hours.
 A few examples of where students have engaged this clinical sequence are the following: Asian Counseling & Referral Service, Catholic Community Services, Community Counseling Institute (CCI), Compass Health, Family Life Center / Joint Base Lewis-McChord, Kent Youth and Family Services, Pioneer Counseling Services, Sound Mental Health (King County) and Valley Cities Counseling & Consultation.

 Students journey alongside each other throughout the Master of Arts in Relationship & Pastoral Therapy program in a cohort model of study, intentionally designed for community as well as optimized course completion.
 The School of Theology and Ministry seeks to accommodate students that are not able to begin in summer, though the course outline will vary with a fall start.
 Please speak with an academic advisor for more details.